MrAndrew/SpacePhotos/README.md

 A simple Android application showing photos from NASA.

-NOTE: YOU NEED TO ADD A FILE CALLED `ApiKeys.kt` with the following value:
+NOTE: You need to add a file called `ApiKeys.kt` in `src/main/java/com/example/spacephotos/utils/` with the following value:

 ```
+package com.example.spacephotos.utils

 object ApiKeys {
     val nasa_api_key = YOUR_API_KEY
 }